Interviewsand Articles

 RW: I suspect that academic philosophy is probably no freer from fashion than most other areas of life.

-FS: Oh, there's no question.
+FS: Oh, there's no question!
 One of the things I like to do in my "Liberation" course is to take a piece out of Sartre in which he tried to show that Existentialism, as he defined it, was compatible with Marxism, because Marxism was very prominent, fashionable in France, you know.
 And it’s almost funny the way he works and works to say that Existentialism is compatible.
-He wants to join the mob.
-Well, if anything isn't compatible with Marxism, it's Existentialism! [laughs] So there's great pressure to join movements.
-I'm glad I haven't, but it hasn't made it easy.

-RW: I know you've looked into some things that were not popular—fashion be damned!
+RW: I know you've looked into some things that were not popular - fashion be damned!
 You're not probably a best seller, or people aren't quoting you that often, I suppose.

 FS: Oh no. That's true.
 Wittgenstein hit a trend, and he did a very good job.
-Lots of people thought he belonged to the Vienna Circle, for instance, and he was very clear he didn't.
+Lots of people thought he belonged to the Vienna Circle, for instance, and he was very clear that he didn't.
 One reason he didn't was because they had a kind of doctrine.
 He wanted to say he had a method.
 He was different.

-RW: I'm not a student of his work, exactly, although I'm somewhat familiar with it.
+RW: I'm not a student of his work although I'm somewhat familiar with it.
 He wrote, "I've solved all the problems in philosophy, but none of them are really very important."
 And he says, "I've saved all of the important things by saying nothing about them."
 Pretty interesting and surprising claims.

 FS: He changed later in his life.
 I once thought of doing a course on Wittgenstein and Kierkegaard because you can show some similarities.
-He said, in the end, that many things—he became a mystic of a type—he said that some of the things that wanted to be said and needed to be said could not be said clearly and finally, these were some of the most important things.
-Many people miss that.
-He thought he had a way of removing the obscurity from many philosophers, which is correct.
-But he never thought it was a kind of final philosophy.
-He thought this more in his later work and the unpublished writings.
+He said, in the end, that many things - he became a mystic of a type - he said that some of the things that wanted to be said, and needed to be said, could not be said clearly and finally.
+These were some of the most important things.

 RW: He said that certain things couldn’t be said, but that they might be shown.